longshore/purescript-notes/README.md

 Simplest form: `data ThingType = Thing`

 The first word after `data` is the name of the type.
 The first word after `=` and each `|` are the name(s) of your type's constructor(s).
 (Constructors are values.)
-Note that the type and all constructors must be Capitalized.* Here, `Thing` is a value of type `ThingType`, and `ThingType` is a type of kind `*`.
+Note that the type and all constructors must be Capitalized.† Here, `Thing` is a value of type `ThingType`, and `ThingType` is a type of kind `*`.
 Values and types have their own namespaces, so `data Atom = Atom` is legal and idiomatic.
 There's no case were both a type and a value are both syntactically legal, so there's never any ambiguity. (because types are not first class values?)

+†except for the `Boolean` type's values, `true` and `false`.
+Presumably they're lowercase because JavaScript.

 Multiple constructors: `data TriBool = Yes | No | Maybe`

 `TriBool` here has three values/constructors: `Yes`, `No`, and `Maybe`.
 There's also a `Maybe` type defined in `Data.Maybe`; we can have both `TriBool` and the `Maybe` type in the same scope no problem, because our `Maybe` is a value and values and types have different namespaces.
 Don't actually do this though, it's confusing.
-If you're ever

 Constructors with parameters: `data RationalNumberType = RationalNumber Int Int`